nodejs/node/doc/api/esm.md

 #### `load(url, context, defaultLoad)`

-> Note: The loaders API is being redesigned.
+> The loaders API is being redesigned.
 This hook may disappear or its
 > signature may change.
 Do not rely on the API described below.

-> Note: In a previous version of this API, this was split across 3 separate, now
+> In a previous version of this API, this was split across 3 separate, now
 > deprecated, hooks (`getFormat`, `getSource`, and `transformSource`).

 * `url` {string}